What We Do

 You will be e-mailed information about your e-mail address, the required summer readings for the Language and Thinking Program

 , and the mathematics diagnostic.
 This will come via e-mail to the e-mail address you gave us when applying to Bard.
-In early June, please check that address for an electronic packet from Mary Ann Krisa, assistant dean of students/director of the first-year experience.
+At the end of June, please check that address for an electronic packet from Mary Ann Krisa, assistant dean of students/director of the first-year experience.

 You will receive an e-mail from Bard (at your new @bard.edu address!) with your housing and roommate information.